MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-V-National-Highway-Traffic-Safety-Administration-Department-Transportation/part-571-Federal-Motor-Vehicle-Safety-Standards/subpart-B-Federal-Motor-Vehicle-Safety-Standards/section-571.135.md

 (b) Vehicles manufactured with a split service brake system may use a common brake warning indicator to indicate two or more of the functions described in S5.5.1(a) through S5.5.1(g).
 If a common indicator is used, it shall display the word “Brake.”

 (c) A vehicle manufactured without a split service brake system shall use a separate indicator to indicate the failure condition in S5.5.1(a).
-This indicator shall display the words “STOP - BRAKE FAILURE” in block capital letters not less than 6.4 mm (1/4 inch) in height.
+This indicator shall display the words “STOP—BRAKE FAILURE” in block capital letters not less than 6.4 mm (1/4 inch) in height.

 (d) If separate indicators are used for one or more of the conditions described in S5.5.1(a) through S5.5.1(g), the indicators shall display the following wording: